Critical Perspectives on Israel & Palestine: Standing Together

 - Pacific Time Virtual Program

-Critical Perspectives on Israel & Palestine is a five-part series that invites participants into serious, pluralistic engagement with sharply different analyses and visions for the future of Israel/Palestine.
+Critical Perspectives on Israel & Palestine consists of five stand-alone sessions, each requiring separate registration.
+These sessions invite participants into serious, pluralistic engagement with sharply different analyses and visions for the future of Israel/Palestine.
 We'll also examine the moral and political frameworks that shape those visions.

 In each session, we feature a scholar, organizer, or public leader offering a distinct critical lens—followed by moderated conversation and public Q&A. The goal isn't consensus.
 It's clarity: hearing arguments on their own terms, understanding what's at stake, and sharpening our ability to think and speak with rigor in a time of polarization.